What Do Cage-Free, Free-Range and Pasture-Raised Eggs Mean?

 The biggest reason is because those certification programs don’t have USDA Organic as their foundation.
 Not only is being organic hugely important to us, it means we have standards that don’t fit into other third-party certification programs, such as no pesticide or herbicide use in pasture areas, and what kind of feed is allowed.

 The National Organic Program is the result of an act of Congress.
 These standards, including their humane animal care practices, are legally mandated and regulated by the USDA.
 There are very real consequences if producers go out of bounds.
-Between the USDA Organic seal and Organic Valley’s own additional animal care requirements, based on our farmers’ 25 years of hen-raising experience, we are giving our laying hens excellent care and a high quality of life.
+Between the USDA Organic seal and Organic Valley’s own additional animal care requirements, based on our farmers’ decades of hen-raising experience, we are giving our laying hens excellent care and a high quality of life.

 Another reason is that those other certifications cost money, which would have to be factored into the cost of the eggs somewhere.
 There are fees for certification, fees to use the seal on packaging, and the agency would get a cut from every egg we sell.
 These extra costs would result in either reducing our farmers’ incomes or increasing prices for consumers.
 We don’t want to do either of these things, so we choose to not to use additional certifications beyond the USDA Organic seal (which is already a significant expense for farmers) plus Organic Valley’s own above-and-beyond Free to Forage standards to avoid these unnecessary added costs.